• Skip to main content

 Mini Calzones

-Whether it’s Buddha Bowls or tacos, build-your-own meals solve a lot of headaches.
+Whether it’s bowls or tacos, build-your-own meals solve a lot of headaches.
 Everyone can choose what they like best and you can still ONLY MAKE ONE MEAL.
 Which, as you probably know by now, is my number-one piece of advice for parents.

 You might also like: The Dinnertime Rule That Will Change Your Life